 2. Overactive Bladder (OAB):

 OAB is a condition known by symptoms including urinary urgency, frequent urination, waking up at least twice a night to urinate or urge incontinence (leakage of urine).
 Treatments range from medication or nerve stimulation.

 3. Urinary Incontinence:

 Millions of women experience involuntary loss of urine, called urine incontinence.
 The condition affects all ages and women, though it’s more common in older women than in younger ones.
 The condition can be driven by stress or by weakness in the bladder or pelvic floor muscles and can be treated with a variety of approaches, depending on severity.

 4. Pelvic Floor Weakness/ Vaginal Prolapse:

 Pelvic floor prolapse occurs when the upper portion of the vagina loses its normal shape and sags or drops down into the vaginal canal or even outside of the vaginal opening.
 It’s wise to take precautions before letting the condition go on for too long.

-IC is a long-term inflammation of the bladder wall, also called painful bladder syndrome.
+IC is long-term inflammation of the bladder wall, also called painful bladder syndrome.
 Its symptoms are very similar to a urinary tract infection, such as urinary urgency or pelvic pain.
-Earlier, IC was believed to be a relatively unusual problem, but now it’s thought to affect up to 12 percent of women.
+Earlier, IC was believed to be a relatively unusual problem, but now it’s thought to affect up to 12 per cent of women.

 Though women can be reluctant to talk about these sensitive issues, it’s important to share details and seek immediate treatment from a certified urologist.
 Backed by world-class surgeons and technologies, Fortis Hospitals has been one of the best urology care hospitals in Bangalore.